MicahOates/MicahOates.com/REFACTORING_PLAN.md

 - ✅ Implemented SceneManager with camera controls and background
 - ✅ Implemented GravitationalLensing with two-pass rendering approach
 - ✅ Implemented TimeDilation with multiple visualization methods
+- ✅ Implemented NebulaEffect with volumetric clouds and filaments
 - ✅ Created PerformanceMonitor utility for dynamic quality adjustment
+- ✅ Created NoiseTextureGenerator utility for procedural textures
 - ✅ Fixed shader compilation errors related to gl_VertexID
 - ✅ Extracted all shaders to separate files
 - ✅ Implemented proper resource cleanup in all components